-(Notes: 1.
-Always connect the power cord last and always remove it before adding, removing or changing any hardware components.
+Notes: 1.
+Always connect the power cord last and always remove it before adding, removing or changing any components.
 Make sure that you install the processor into the CPU socket before you install the CPU heatsink.

-- 2. Intel's boxed Pentium 4 CPU package contains the CPU fan and heatsink assembly.
-If you buy a CPU separately, make sure that you use only Intel-certified multi-directional heatsink and fan. - 3.
-The Intel Pentium 4 LGA 775 heatsink and fan comes with a push-pin design and no tool is needed for installation. - 4.
-Make sure to install the motherboard into the chassis before you install the CPU heatsink and fan.) - 5.
-When purchasing an LGA 775 CPU or when receiving a motherboard with an LGA 775 CPU pre-installed, make sure that the CPU plastic cap is in place and none of the CPU pins are bent; otherwise, contact the retailer immediately. - 6.
-Refer to the MB Features Section for more details on CPU support.
+2. Intel's boxed processor package contains the CPU fan and heatsink assembly.
+If you buy a CPU separately, make sure that you use an Intel-certified multi-directional heatsink and fan.

+3. The LGA 775 heatsink and fan comes with a push-pin design and no tool is needed for installation.

+4. When purchasing an LGA 775 CPU or when receiving a motherboard with an LGA 775 CPU pre-installed, make sure that the CPU plastic cap is in place and none of the CPU pins are bent; otherwise, contact the retailer immediately.

+5. Refer to the MB Features Section for more details on CPU support.